mis101bird/mis101bird.github.io/README.md

 # HPSTR Jekyll Theme

-Here is the free responsive Jekyll theme I use.
+Here is the free responsive Jekyll theme I used.
 You can check the original repo from [Here](https://github.com/mmistakes/hpstr-jekyll-theme)

 * Modern and minimal design.
 * Responsive templates for post, page, and post index `_layouts`.
 Looks great on mobile, tablet, and desktop devices.